-On February 1, 2016, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
-Code Ann. § 65-4-118, which qualifies the Consumer

-Advocate to represent the interests of Tennessee consumers of public utility services in proceedings before the Authority.
+On March 21, 2016, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
+Code Ann. § 65-4-118, which qualifies the Consumer Advocate to represent the interests of Tennessee consumers of public utility services in proceedings before the Authority.
 The Consumer Advocate asserts that the interests of consumers may be affected by "determinations and orders made by the Authority with respect to (i) the interpretation and application of Tenn.
-Code Ann. § 65-5-103, other relevant statutory and regulatory provisions, and the order issued by the Authority in TRA Docket No. 13-00130 and (ii) the review and analysis of the documentation and materials provided by Tennessee-American."
+Code Ann. § 65-5-103, other relevant statutory and regulatory provisions, and the order issued by the Authority in TRA Docket No. 13-00130 in conducting the reconciliation in the present case and (ii) the review and analysis of the documentation and materials provided by Tennessee American."
 As such, it seeks to intervene in these proceedings to represent the interests of Tennessee consumers.
 TAWC does not oppose the Consumer Advocate's intervention in these proceedings.